-- Procedures for plan amendments, stakeholder notification and consultation and communication with forest neighbours and other interested parties - Requirements, templates, forms and checklists for flora and fauna surveys, soil regolith assessments, fish habitat assessment and aboriginal and non-aboriginal interests and values - Interpretation and instruction to meet licencing, compliance and reporting obligations - Documentation and approval processes for forestry activities in exclusion zones.
+- Requirements, templates, forms and checklists for flora and fauna surveys, soil regolith assessments, fish habitat assessment and aboriginal and non-aboriginal interests and values - Interpretation and instruction to meet licencing, compliance and reporting obligations - Documentation and approval processes for forestry activities in exclusion zones.

-The manual has been subject to review and regular update to remove duplication and to incorporate improvements in interpretation and understanding of IFOA requirements.
+The manual is currently undergoing a major review in line with new Coastal IFOA requirements, and will be developed in an electronic format which will allow for easy review and updadate as requried.
 In 2014, as part of the process of continual improvement, FCNSW commenced the development of Standard Operating Procedures (SOPs) (internal FCNSW working documents) for wood harvesting that combine the latest best practice methodologies with interpretation of licencing requirements, to deliver an updated package of instructional material for FCNSW staff and contractors.
 These SOPs have been rolled-out with updated and improved harvest plan templates that make operational harvesting plans easier to interpret and implement.
 Further work is intended to develop SOPs for other aspects of FCNSW's management activities such as road construction and maintenance.
+These SOPs are being reviewed in line with new IFOA requirements.